aurelienmaury/galaxie/playbooks/roles/sqmail-server/README.md

 - scripts get all value from settings
 - conf-ids, conf-group -  by edit a value inside defaults/main.yml it will automatiquelly make consistant setting.

-Role Variables
+ESMTP.run script:
+- Hard value "/var/qmail" have been replace by {{ glx_qmail_dir }} then permit to follow the global setting
+- Hard value "qmaild" have been replace by {{ glx_sqmail_ids.qmaild.uname }} then permit to follow the global setting Role Variables
 --------------